Portway park and ride: Buses

+The service operates a 12-minute frequency during peak times Monday to Friday, with a 15-minute frequency throughout the day.
+It also runs up to every 15 minutes on Saturdays, Sundays, and bank holidays.

-The site also serves Ashton Gate Stadium during Bristol Rugby and Bristol City home fixtures.
-The AG1 services operates for both 3:00 pm and 7:45 pm fixtures of both clubs.
+The site also serves Ashton Gate stadium during Bristol Rugby and Bristol City home fixtures.
+The AG1 service operates for both 3:00 pm and 7:45 pm fixtures of both clubs.